 Who does Bright Lights serve?

 Half-day and full-day camps are available for students who have completed Kindergarten through 8th grade.
 Register by the grade the student is in as of spring 2022.

 The main program site is at Roper Elementary School, 2323 S. Coddington Ave..
 The remaining classes are held at community sites.
 Please see our Maps and Directions page for a list of community sites.

 For 2022, the program weeks will be June 6-10, June 13-17, June 20-24, June 27-July 1, and July 11-15.
 Half-day camps are from 9 AM-12 PM or 1-4 PM.
 Full-day camps are from 9 AM-4 PM.

-Registration opens spring of 2022.
+Registration opens March 5, 2022 at 8am.
 Registration is open until camps are filled or until 1 week before camp begins.